How to Find an Equivalent Spare Part Safely

 • Installation length

-Example: Finding Equivalent Sensor
+Example: Equivalent Sensor

-Original part:
+Original item:

 • Proximity sensor